THE COMPLETE GUIDE

 Many countries around the world have already legalized the sale of cannabis products which can be purchased online or over the counter.
 The increased availability world-wide has led to a revolution in cannabis and hemp products with a reemergence of this once historically medicinal plant along with its many industrial uses.

 Due to the overwhelming amount of evidence in the medical literature on CBD and the effectiveness of products derived from hemp, many products have been developed and later approved by governments to be prescribed by medical practitioners.
-Cannabis products in New Zealand are regulated by Medsafe and the Ministry of Health.
+At this time, cannabis products in New Zealand are regulated by Medsafe and the Ministry of Health.

 Since medical cannabis regulations were passed on April 1st 2020 importing CBD into NZ is illegal, and as such, would be seized by customs if an overseas order was dispatched.
-So the short answer is, no, you cannot import CBD into NZ.
+Based on this information, the answer is, no, you cannot import CBD into NZ.

 CBD is the common abbreviation for cannabidiol.
 This is a naturally occurring compound (a cannabinoid) found in its highest concentration within the hemp plant.
 It does not adversely affect mental processes.
 In therapeutic doses, CBD does not cause adverse side effects.

 In fact, CBD neutralizes side effects from other cannabinoids like tetrahydrocannabinol (THC).
-In those who use marijuana, CBD has shown efficiency in reducing paranoia and anxiety.
+In those who use marijuana, CBD has shown efficiency in reducing paranoia, anxiety, and neutralizing much of it's psychoactive effects.

 Hemp and cannabis both come from Cannabis Sativa L. Other species of cannabis also exist, mainly Indica (Cannabis sativa indica), which originated in India and then spread throughout southeast Asia, and Ruderalis (Cannabis ruderalis), which is native to Central and Eastern Europe and Russia.
 Sativa also originated in eastern Asia.